Historical Origins of Australia Day

 Australia Day marks the date of the arrival of the first British fleet in Australia in 1788.
 The fleet arrived at Port Jackson – now Circular Quay in Sydney.
 Governor Arthur Philip raised the British flag and a penal colony was founded.

-Australia Day grew in popularity in the late 1980s and it was (only) in 1994 that all Australian states and territories embraced January 26th as a national holiday.
+Australia Day has been named differently through history: Anniversary Day, Foundation Day, ANA Day… Australia Day grew in popularity in the late 1980s, and it was (only) in 1994 that all Australian states and territories embraced January 26th as a national holiday.

 Australia Day Criticism: Invasion Day

 Some people have started referring until now as Invasion Day, recognizing that this is the actual date the English invaded a land inhabitant by the First Nation’s people of Australia.
 For them, the beginning of the British colonization marks the massacre of millions of Indigenous People over the centuries.
 This trauma is still vivid in the memories of First Nation’s people, who feel treated as a minority and their rights neglected.
 For this reason, many people are suggesting the national day of Australia should be celebrated on a day that is not aligned with the invasion.

 Thus, on Australia Day, it is not uncommon to witness protests aiming to raise awareness and debate the choice of date and its historical implication.